Most important points from PSD2

-PSD2 promotes Strong Customer Authentication (SCA) in online payments by making Two-Factor Authentication (2FA) mandatory.
+PSD2 promotes Strong Customer Authentication (SCA) in online payments by making Two-Factor Authentication (2FA) mandatory2.
 However, do not worry, there is a transition period (keep on reading).

 Authentication- the process of checking that the customer making a payment in your webshop is the rightful owner of the card used in the transaction.

-- Scanned QR Code (i.e. an on-screen QR code that needs to be scanned by the registered mobile device, using, for example, the Google Authenticator app)
+The “something owned” factor (i.e. a one-time password (OTP) which is a series of text sent to cardholder’s registered device; an on-screen QR code that needs to be scanned with the registered device, using, for example, the Google Authenticator app etc.)

 NOTE.
-As a merchant, you do not have to do any programming or special implementation to request in your webshop the two factors for authentication.
-Clearhaus collaborates and exchanges information with your gateway and the cardholder’s issuing bank to provide your webshop with 2FA.
+As a merchant, you do not have to do any programming or special implementation to request in your webshop the factors for authentication.
+Clearhaus collaborates and exchanges information with your gateway and the cardholder’s issuing bank to provide your webshop with 2FA or Multi-Factor Authentication.

 - Customers are protected against theft